Transgender Missouri inmate scheduled to be executed Tuesday

 A court in 2016 ordered a new sentencing hearing, but a federal appeals court panel reinstated the death penalty in 2021.

+“McLaughlin’s culpability in Ms. Guenther’s murder has never been in question,” Parson said in a statement released by his office.
+“McLaughlin’s conviction and sentence remains after multiple, thorough examinations of Missouri law.
+McLaughlin stalked, raped, and murdered Ms. Guenther.
+McLaughlin is a violent criminal.
+Ms. Guenther’s family and loved ones deserve peace.
+The State of Missouri will carry out McLaughlin’s sentence according to the Court’s order and deliver justice.”

-McLaughlin began transitioning about three years ago, recalled Jessica Hicklin.
+McLaughlin began transitioning about three years ago, according to Jessica Hicklin, a transgender inmate who spent 26 years in prison for a drug-related killing before being released a year ago.
 Hicklin, 43, sued the Missouri Department of Corrections, challenging a policy that prohibited hormone therapy for inmates who weren’t receiving it before being incarcerated.
 She won the lawsuit in 2018 and became a mentor to other transgender inmates, including McLaughlin.
+McLaughlin has not had hormone treatments, however, Komp said.

 “She always had a smile and a dad joke,” Hicklin said.
 “If you ever talked to her, it was always with the dad jokes.”